Thank you for supporting the Canadian Civil Liberties Association and Education Trust!

 If you donate to CCLET by mail, but would like to receive your (PDF) tax receipt via email, please contact us.
 Otherwise, you will receive your tax-receipt in the mail within a month.

 Yes.
 If you are donating online, you can fill out the fields corresponding to honour donations.
-If you donate by mail or over the phone, please make sure to let us know who is the honouree, if you want them to be notified, a message for the honouree and the best way to reach them.
-Please contact Rayna Zwibel (firstname.lastname@example.org or 416-363-0321 ext.
+If you donate by mail or over the phone, please make sure to let us know the honouree’s name, if you want them to be notified, a message for the honouree and the best way to reach them.
+Please contact Rayna Zwibel (email@example.com or 416-363-0321 ext.
 230) for further information.

 We are pleased to extend membership benefits to monthly donors whose cumulative donations equal at least $75 per calendar year ($6.25/month to CCLA).
 Please contact us to check your donation amount.